Responding to negative reviews is a key step towards creating a positive online reputation for your business.

 No one likes to read bad reviews about their business, but the fact is that you will have to deal with at least some negative reviews at some point in time.

 If you get a negative review for your business, it does not mean that your product or service is bad.
 The review could have been a result of mismatched expectation.
 Not all customers that you work with are going to leave your business happy – despite your best efforts.

-Having a plan in place for how to respond to bad reviews, however, will prepare you for this eventuality.
+Having a plan in place for responding to negative reviews, however, will prepare you for this eventuality.

 It’s important to understand why the customer posted a negative review about your business.
 Poor customer service, rude staff members, long wait times and poor-quality products or services will be top reasons for a customer to leave negative feedback.